The Voice UK 2020 – who have the coaches picked for their teams?

 Updated weekly - here’s who is fighting to be crowned the winner of The Voice UK 2020…

-It’s back – The Voice UK is hitting our screens for 2020 as our coaches hope to uncover some of the UK’s best hidden talent.
+The Voice UK is back for 2020 as our coaches hope to uncover some of the UK’s best unseen singing talent.

 Team Tom